 January 5, 1960: Judy was released from the Doctor’s Hospital in New York City, and immediately returned home to California.
 Judy had been in the hospital since being diagnosed with hepatitis on November 18, 1959.
 At that time, she was near death, weighed more than 180 pounds, and her liver was inflamed to four times its normal size.
 She was told she would never work again and that she would be semi-invalid for the rest of her life.

-On June 8th, she began recording sessions for the Capitol Records album “Judy: That’s Entertainment!”
+On June 8th, she began recording sessions for the Capitol Records album “Judy: That’s Entertainment!” which is one of her best albums for the label.

 This activity was the beginning of an astounding career renaissance in which she achieved unheard-of triumphs on stage, screen, and TV, solidifying her stature as “The World’s Greatest Entertainer.”